simonpedrogonzalez/policy_gradient_homework/README.md

 Create an updated version of your policy gradient code that works for either continuous or discrete action spaces using the helper functions in `core.py`.
 Note you won't need to worry about the `discount_cumsum` method, just focus on using the `MLPActorCritic` class in your code.
 We won't be using the value function prediction from the critic yet but we will in the next section.
 For now you can just leave it as a random network and ignore the v output when calling step.

 You should now be able to run both continuous and discrete action domains.
 Test your code on CartPole to make sure it still works on a discrete action environment.
 Next pick a continuous action environment from Gymnasium to test your code.
-Pendulum (https://gymnasium.farama.org/environments/classic_control/pendulum/) is probably one of the simplest continuous action and is a good choice if you want something that runs fast.
-You can also look at some of the MuJoCo locomotion tasks (https://gymnasium.farama.org/environments/mujoco/).
+[Pendulum] (https://gymnasium.farama.org/environments/classic_control/pendulum/) is probably one of the simplest continuous action and is a good choice if you want something that runs fast.
+You can also look at some of the [MuJoCo locomotion tasks](https://gymnasium.farama.org/environments/mujoco/).
 InvertedPendulum is also pretty simple.
 Hopper is a bit more complex but more interesting and you should see learning happen.
 Some of the others are quite complex so I wouldn't recommend trying them without a good CPU and GPU and a better codebase than what we've been playing around with.

 Report on what environment you chose and the results of using your code.
 You may want to play around with hyperparameters a bit to see what works best.
 Report what you tried and learned.